 Best Travel Options when visiting London in five days

-The best way to get around London is by using an oyster card or a visitor oyster card.
+There are plenty of things to do in London and the best way to move around is by using an oyster card or a visitor oyster card.
 You can also use a contactless debit or credit card on London’s public transport system, but check bank commission charges if it’s a non UK card.
 This is definitely the cheapest way to get around London in five days, and you can use any of those cards to go on public buses, tube, dockland light rail trains or trains within London Travel Zones.

 Recommended hotels to spend three days in London